twoshark/rust_snippets/tutorials/rust_gentle_intro/basics.md

 `&` is pronounced _borrow_ not _address of_ in rust.
 This just means pass by reference where ownership is maintained by the orginal owner.

-# Rust does not have exceptions
+# Rust does not have exception blocks i.e. try/catch syntax

-It has `panic`s.
-TODO: understand distinction
+- It manages `panic`s on a more line by line basis
+- Ending a call with `?` means return an error if one is returned.
+- `.expect("errMsg")` may be used to panic out a string error message when an error is return.

 # Vectors